Great Northern Railway of Canada Reporting mark: unknown

 The first was John Eno, an American taking refuge in Canada after being accused of defalcation, a form of embezzlement.
-It seems that while serving as president of the Second National Bank, John helped himself to almost $4 million to cover his losses in the stock market.
-While John's wealthy father was busy bailing out the bank, John fled to Canada where he was able to avoid extradition back to the US.
+It seems that while serving as president of the Second National Bank, Eno helped himself to almost $4 million to cover his losses in the stock market.
+While Eno's wealthy father was busy bailing out the bank, Eno fled to Canada where he was able to avoid extradition back to the US.

 Also on the Board of Directors was Pierre Garneau, a provincial politician and former provincial treasurer, who had been involved in the Baie des Chaleurs Railway scandal.
 The scandal involved a $175,000 payout on a damages claim to railway contractor Charles Newhouse Armstrong, after he was excluded from the Baie des Chaleurs Railway Company.
 Armstrong did not profit quite as handsomely as some supposed.
 As it turned out $100,000 of the settlement found its way into the hands of Ernest Pacaud, a fund-raiser and back-room boy for the provincial Liberal Party.
 As treasurer, Garneau's signature was on the cheque.